Revo1999/cds-vis/assignment4/README.md

 This assignment is part of a course at Aarhus University called Visual Analytics.
 Access the Assignment instructions on this [Github page](https://github.com/CDS-AU-DK/cds-visual/tree/main/assignments/assignment4)

-In this assignment we were asked to use Open-CV to design a simple search algorithm.
+In this assignment we are asked to use Open-CV to design a simple search algorithm.

 > **This is from the Assignment instructions linked above:** <br>
 >